MScBiomedicalInformatics/MSIB32500/lectures/lecture2.md

 cp /group/mscbmi/lecture1/greetings.txt .
 ```

-Let's now create a script that will recognize the language for each each line in the file:
+Let's now create a script that will recognize the language for each line in the file:

 **while2.sh**
 ```bash